Event Management

 What is the difference between deduplication and suppression?

-- Deduplication: Alerts with the same incident key are grouped together into the same incident and do not generate multiple notifications.
+- Deduplication: Alerts with the same incident key are grouped into the same incident and do not generate multiple notifications.

 Will suppressed alerts still show up on a service with no one on call?